Toddler Program

 A Toddler Day at Nia House

 Toddlers walk into Nia House carrying their lunch, put the lunch in their cubby, and enter the toddler yard.
 Upon arrival, toddlers use the toilet and wash hands.
-The morning is spent outside, choosing works in the Quiet Area (puzzles, blocks, trains, etc.) and can climb, run, or bike
+The first part of the morning is spent outside, choosing works in the Quiet Area (puzzles, blocks, trains, etc.) and children can also climb, run, or bike.

 One day each week, the toddler class will go for a neighborhood walk.